jreisinger/docs/notes/sec/basics.md

 # Principles

-These security principles will help you to increase your security.
+These security principles will help you to increase your security:

-Clarity and simplicity

-* obscurity and unnecessary [complexity](https://www.schneier.com/blog/archives/2022/08/security-and-cheap-complexity.html) hide (security) problems
-* easy to understand and easy to use security controls and tools are more likely to be used (correctly)
-* apply to code, processes, communication

-Minimal attack surface
+* Simplicity - [complexity](https://www.schneier.com/blog/archives/2022/08/security-and-cheap-complexity.html) is the worst enemy of security

-* attack surface is all possible ways a system can be attacked (through user, system, network)
+* Minimal attack surface - minimize possible ways a system can be attacked
-* higher complexity means bigger attack surface thus higher probability of getting attacked
-* apply to exposed systems, unnecessary services, underused systems

-Defense in depth
+* Least privilege - deny by default to limit the blast radius of a compromise

-* acknowledgement that almost any security control can fail
+* Defense in depth - since any security control can fail, multiple ovelapping layers are needed
-* thus you need multiple layers of overlapping security controls
-* adding another layer is also more cost effective than perfecting a single layer

-Least privilege

-* deny by default
-* people and programs should be able to access only what they need to do their job, and no more
-* this limits the blast radius when system gets compromised
-* apply to any access control or authorization situation

 # Areas